yujiaw2/ML-end-to-end/README.md

 - ✅ Introduced `Pydantic`-based input validation with `field_validator`
 - ✅ Fixed module resolution for pytest via `pytest.ini` and `sys.path` patching
 - ✅ All tests passing; preparing for CI/CD and MLflow integration

+### 06/30/2025 Updates
+- ✅ CI setup using GitHub Actions
+- ✅ Mock-based tests for CI independence
+- ✅ FastAPI `lifespan` used for model loading

 ---